philippines69/carlcastroarchives/_posts/2022-06-30-morbius-is-one-of-the-movies-of-all-time.md

 Last night, I was faced with a predicament; I had to pick a good movie to watch.
 I was watching it with my 'Lil bro, so the movie must be something BOTH of us could enjoy.

+And of course, as what anyone with a sane mind would do, I chose the hit movie '**Morbius**.'

 I FINALLY watched Marvel's _'**Morbius**.'_ I'd say, out of all the Marvel movies, Morbius is definitely one of them.

 The runtime of 1 hour and 44 minutes simply wasn't enough.
 But I GUESS it's fine as long as they're working on a sequel.